X-Illuminati/internet-of-spores/doc/server_architecture.md

 This page, [Configure security](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/), provides some information about securing a Grafana instance.
 However, it is probably unwise to expose Grafana to the public internet.

+### Node-RED Flows Security

+The [Node-RED Flows](#node-red-flows) are listening for incoming connections from the sensor nodes on TCP port 2880.
+The standard Nodes-RED nodes provide the listening interface, the joining of fragmented packets, and the parsing of the received JSON request.

+This represents a fair amount of attack surface for buffer overflows, incorrect parsing, and the like.
+The software has not been evaluated by any security assessor or penetration tester.

+> ⚠️ Caution: Only run the Node-RED Flows in a trusted local network environment.

+It seems likely that an attacker could create a denial-of-service by flooding the server with connection requests or creating half-open connections.
+This would be unlikely to be mitigated by the [Node-RED SOH Monitor](#node-red-soh-monitor) since the flows may still output their heartbeat message as normal.

+An appropriate firewall configuration or intrusion detection system may help mitigate this threat.

 --------------------------------------------------------------------------------

 ## Error Handling